matteocontrini/PlainHttp/README.md

 - (no deserialization support)
 - Download a file to disk
 - Set a response encoding
+- Option to disable automatic reading of the response body
 - Automatically enabled decompression of GZIP and DEFLATE responses
 - Allows to mock requests for unit testing
-- Heavily used in production by [@botfactoryit](https://github.com/botfactoryit/) to send 1 million requests *per day*
+- Heavily used in production by [@botfactoryit](https://github.com/botfactoryit/) to send 4 million requests *per day*

 ## Why .NET Core 2.2